 MMS is patterned after the UNIX make utility.
-For details, see Appendix B.
+For details, see Appendix B, "MMS and make Comparisons".

 1. About VSI

 VMS Software, Inc. (VSI) is an independent software company licensed by Hewlett Packard Enterprise to develop and support the OpenVMS operating system.